Electrostat-Lab/Jector/README.md

 - [x] Single-threaded dependency tasking.
 - [x] Non-threaded tasking.
 - [x] Supports dependency arguments.
 - [x] Supports dependency return objects to the caller (the parent task executor).
+- [x] Supports OO Polymorphism over the Worker classes (need to add all the workers statically to the TaskExecutorManager).

 ## Featuring the DI pattern:
 1) Dependencies are defined by some Method objects as Tasks.